prochazkaml/ComponentLabels/README.md

-# TODO - documentation incomplete

-# ResistorLabels
+# ComponentLabels

-This script generates labels for resistor zip bags.
+This script generates labels for zip bags with all sorts of electronic or mechanical components.

-It is meant for AVERY 5260 or AVERY L7157 labels and 7x10cm (3"x4") zip bags.
+It is primarily meant for [these](https://www.obalyvysocina.cz/produkty/samolepici-etikety) labels (70x25.4 mm) and 8x12 cm zip bags.
+However, the generator script also supports AVERY 5260 or AVERY L7157 labels.

-The generated labels include:

--   Resistor value
--   4- and 5-band color codes
--   3- and 4-digit smd codes
--   EIA-96 smd code

 <img src="Example.png">

+## Supported components

+- Resistors (+ 3 & 4 digit SMD code, EIA-96 code and 3 & 4 band color codes)
+- Capacitors (+ 3 digit SMD code, EIA-198 code and 3 band color code (yes, those appear to actually exist))
+- Diodes & Schottky diodes (+ forward voltage/current, reverse voltage)
+- Zener diodes (+ reverse voltage/current, forward voltage)
+- LEDs (+ forward voltage/current, wavelength)
+- PNP/NPN BJT (+ base-emittor voltage, collector-emittor voltage/current)
+- P/N-channel MOSFET (+ gate-source voltage, drain current, drain-source voltage)
+- Square/Hexagonal nuts (+ thickness, width and diameter)
+- Recessed/Round-head screws (+ head width, head height and screw length)

 # Usage

 - Install python3
 - Install the python3 library `reportlab`.
 This library is used to do the actual PDF generation.
 - Add your own required resistor values in `main()` of `LabelGenerator.py`.
--   If using Avery L7157, change the `layout` value in `main()` to `AVERY_L7157`.
+- If using Avery L7157 or 5260, change the `layout` value in `main()` to `AVERY_L7157` or `AVERY_5260`.
 - Run the script `LabelGenerator.py`!

 It will now generate a `ResistorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

 # More Details

-This is forked from https://github.com/Finomnis/ResistorLabels
+This is forked from https://github.com/securelyfitz/ResistorLabels, which is in turn a fork of https://github.com/Finomnis/ResistorLabels

-At first, I tried to make it a clean, PR'able option, but I got lazy halfway through.

-I wanted just the color codes, big and bold, on both sides of the label.
-I used 4x4" 4 mil bags i had lying around, which fit nicely into a box I already had.

-Labels are made to fold over the edge of the bag.
-They're repeated, not flipped, so the opening is always on the same side (left for me) and when you flip through the box, the labels always look right side up.

-The original in turn is based on an idea from Zach Poff.
+The original is based on an idea from Zach Poff.
+I liked the design of securelyfitz's forked labels, I just needed to implement more than resistors.

-For more details on how to use these labels, visit his website:
+For more details on how to use these labels, visit Zach's website:

 https://www.zachpoff.com/resources/quick-easy-and-cheap-resistor-storage/